electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-## Project ##
+## Projects ##

-A Project is an artificial entity introduced to help developers manager their work with the impCentral API.
-A Project is any directory containing a [Project File](./CommandsManual.md#project-file).
-A Project relates to one and only one Device Group.
+A Project is an *impt* entity introduced to help developers manage their work.
+A Project is any directory containing a [project File](./CommandsManual.md#project-file).
+A Project references just one Device Group.

-Projects are intended for developers and are described in detail in the [Development Guide](./DevelopmentGuide.md).
-The tool provides a set of [Project Manipulation Commands](./CommandsManual.md#project-manipulation-commands).
-However, many other commands are affected when called from a directory where a [Project File](./CommandsManual.md#project-file) is located.
-Product, Device Group, Devices, Deployment referenced by the Project File may be assumed by a command when they are not specified in the command’s options explicitly.
+Projects are intended for developers and are described in detail in the [*impt* Development Guide](./DevelopmentGuide.md).
+The tool provides a set of [Project manipulation commands](./CommandsManual.md#project-manipulation-commands).
+However, many other commands are affected when called from a directory where a [Project file](./CommandsManual.md#project-file) is located.
+Product, Device Group, Devices, Deployment referenced by the Project file may be assumed by a command when they are not specified in the command’s options explicitly.
 If you want to avoid that, always specify the mandatory options of the commands.
-All such options are detailed in the [Commands Description](./CommandsManual.md#commands-description).
+All such options are detailed in the [commands description](./CommandsManual.md#commands-description).

-#### Example ####
+**Example**

-**Unassign all Devices from Device Group** A Device Group is not specified in the command below, but the current directory contains a Project File.
+**Unassign all Devices from Device Group**

+A Device Group is not specified in the command below, but the current directory contains a Project File.
 All Devices are unassigned from the Device Group referenced by that Project File.

 ```
 > impt dg unassign